Frequently Asked Questions

 Q. Am I able to receive transfer credit for courses completed at other educational institutions?

 A. To determine whether or not any of the credits attained previously from another educational institution can be credited towards your BSW degree, you will need to contact the Registrar's Office and request a transfer credit evaluation.
-Prior to requesting a transfer credit evaluation, students must first of all apply and be accepted to Memorial University.
-Questions regarding the transfer credit evaluation process should be directed to the Evaluations Officer in the Office of the Registrar by e-mail at email@example.com or by phone at (709) 864-4423.
+Prior to requesting a transfer credit evaluation, students must first of all apply and be accepted for general admission to Memorial University.
+Questions regarding the transfer credit evaluation process should be directed to the Evaluations Officer in the Office of the Registrar by e-mail at firstname.lastname@example.org or by phone at (709) 864-4423.

 Q: What types of undergraduate degrees are accepted for the Second Degree Program?